jdel7/nhlpy/README.md

 ### Teams
 The NHL API gives each team in the league an ID number.
 When working with the Team class with this wrapper, each instance of Team takes a team id as a parameter.
-For a list of known team id`s please see the document [team-ids.md](https://google.com).
+For a list of known team id's please see the document [team-ids.md](https://google.com).

 #### Get general team information
 ```python